 Play All Change

-In this game, hand out the fruit and food words that the children have been practising in the previous games.
-Hand out pairs of words so that at two children have the same item.
+In this game, hand out the fruit and food words that the children have learned so far.
+Next, hand out pairs of words so that two children have the same item.
 You then ask the question, would you like some apples?
 The two children with an apple or a picture of an apple change places.
 Continue through all the vocabulary.

-If you have less than thirteen children then instead of handing out two bananas, two apples, etc, hand out all the vocabulary and ask, would you like some apples and bananas?
+If you have less than thirteen children, then instead of handing out two bananas, two apples, etc., hand out all the vocabulary and ask, would you like some apples and bananas?
 Then the child with the apples changes places with the child with the bananas.

-At any time during the lesson, when you want to calm the children down or give them a break, you can hand out the black and white version of the vocabulary and allow the children to colour them.
+During the lesson, when you want to calm the children down or give them a break, you can hand out the black and white version of the vocabulary and allow the children to colour them.

 I hope you like this approach and have fun with the games and ideas above as you prepare your children for Hetty and the Lion.

 All the best, Shelley Ann Vernon, Teaching English Games